wireshell/wireshell/docs/commands/page.md

 |  |-- Site Map { 1005, sitemap }
 ```

-Get a list of pages start by page where id equals 1001.
+Get a list of pages, starting by the page with id 1001.

 ```sh
 $ wireshell page:list --start=1001